-Join Joel Bradley for an in-depth discussion in this video Gamma handling, part of Game Asset Creation: Stylized Wooden Crate.
+Join Joel Bradley for an in-depth discussion in this video Gamma handling, part of Creating a Stylized Wooden Crate Game Asset.

 - Although the handling of both system and file gamma options has in recent versions of 3ds Max become greatly simplified, there is still a chance if we have our own copy of 3ds Max setup in a non-default way that we could encounter this gamma mismatch warning dialogue.
 As we work with the provided scene files for this course.
 The dialogue is simply 3ds Max's way of telling us that the gamma settings saved in the scene file differ from the settings currently at work in the application itself.